openshift/enhancements/enhancements/arbiter-clusters.md

   full master node.
 - HA for a 2+1 arbiter node should match the HA guarantees of a 3 Node Cluster deployment.
-- Support installing OpenShift with 2 master nodes and 1 arbiter node.
+- Support installing OpenShift with 2 master nodes and 1 arbiter node on baremetal only for the time being.
-- Add a new ControlPlaneTopology and InfrastructureTopology in the Infrastructure API
+- Add a new `ControlPlaneTopology` enum in the Infrastructure API
 - The arbiter node hardware requirements will be lower than regular nodes in both cost and performance.
 Customers can use devices on the market from OEMs like Dell that supply an all in one unit with 2 compute and 1 lower powered